-Metadata key size The contents of a Key element in a MetadataEntry cannot exceed 256
+Metadata key size

-UTF-8 characters.
+The contents of a Key element in a MetadataEntry cannot exceed 256 UTF-8 characters.

-Metadata size The size of all Metadata for an object, computed as the sum of all Key and content can be created in the SYSTEM domain.
+Metadata size

-TypedValue UTF-8 strings in all MetadataEntry elements in the GENERAL domain, cannot exceed 128 KB.
-An additional 16KB of MetadataEntry elements in the SYSTEM domain.
+The size of all Metadata for an object, computed as the sum of all Key and TypedValue UTF-8 strings in all MetadataEntry elements in the GENERAL domain, cannot exceed 128 KB.
+An additional 16KB of MetadataEntry content can be created in the SYSTEM domain.

-MetadataEntry limit The total metadata associated with an object cannot exceed 1024
+MetadataEntry limit

-MetadataEntry elements in the GENERAL domain and 128 MetadataEntry
+The total metadata associated with an object cannot exceed 1024 MetadataEntry elements in the GENERAL domain and 128 MetadataEntry elements in the SYSTEM domain.